tjcarney89/swift-xcode-warnings-errors-ios-0217/README.md

 ![](https://curriculum-content.s3.amazonaws.com/ios/ios-objc-fundamentals-unit/xcode_forgot_how_to_wolf.png)

+That being said, if your watchdog starts barking—investigate.
+Meaning, don't simply ignore warnings and errors that Xcode presents to you.
+They're indicators that you may have done something undesirable, signs that your program might behave in a way that you don't want it to.
+So look into them.
+Endeavor to keep your code clean from issues. (*Eventually you'll begin working with other programmers in groups who shouldn't be burdened with having to sift through the warnings meant for you when working on their own features in the same project.*)

-The rest of the lesson is an interactive walkthrough to show you some basic warnings and errors that you might see in Xcode in order to gain comfort in addressing them.
+The rest of this lesson is an interactive walkthrough to show you some basic warnings and errors that you might see in Xcode and to gain comfort in addressing them.

 ## Instructions